-Project Element H.2 capitalizes on the knowledge gained from the FY2018-20 TWP, as well as the Natal Origin (NO) Project (2011-2017).
-As mentioned above, it uses the same Trout Reproductive and Growth Dynamics (TRGD) sampling design (described in Project H.1 of the FY2018-20 TWP) that focuses on juvenile and adult trout (rainbow trout and brown trout, ≥ 75 mm fork length) captured during quarterly mark-recapture trips.
-However, due to budgetary constraints in the FY2021-23 TWP, field sampling and the mark-recapture effort associated with the TRGD project will be reduced from three sub-reaches to one sub-reach.
-This will decrease the proportion of habitat sampled in Glen Canyon and will likely affect inferences made from the data for both rainbow and brown trout.
+Project Element H.2 capitalizes on the knowledge gained from the FY2018-20 TWP, as well as the Natal Origin (NO) Project (2012-2017).
+As mentioned above, it uses the same TRGD sampling design (described in Project H.1 of the FY2018-20 TWP) that focuses on juvenile and adult trout (rainbow trout and brown trout, ≥ 75 mm fork length) captured during quarterly mark-recapture trips.
 The analytical components of H.2 are sizeable, which include a combination of abundance and vital rate estimates for recruitment, growth, and survival.
-These estimates are to be made for 1) rainbow trout population dynamics in Glen Canyon, 2) brown trout population dynamics in Glen Canyon (results will also be used to determine the efficacy of the incentivized harvest of brown trout in Glen Canyon [Project Elements H.4 and J.2]), 3) trout sexual maturation in Glen Canyon, 4) rainbow trout and brown trout young of year (YOY) catch indices in Marble Canyon at House Rock (52 river km downstream from Glen Canyon Dam; Project Element G.3), and 5) rainbow trout and brown trout population dynamics in the Juvenile Chub Monitoring reach near the LCR confluence (JCM-east; Project Element G.3).
+These estimates are to be made for: 1) rainbow trout population dynamics in Glen Canyon, 2) brown trout population dynamics in Glen Canyon (results will also be used to determine the efficacy of the incentivized harvest of brown trout in Glen Canyon [Project Elements H.4 and J.2]), 3) trout sexual maturation in Glen Canyon, 4) rainbow trout and brown trout young-of-year (YOY) catch indices in Marble Canyon at House Rock (52 river km downstream from Glen Canyon Dam; Project Element G.3), and 5) rainbow trout and brown trout population dynamics in the Juvenile Chub Monitoring (JCM) reach near the LCR confluence (JCM-east; Project Element G.3).

 Project Element H.3 is specifically focused on early life history stages of brown trout that are often too small developmentally to capture using conventional sampling methods (Project Element H.2).
-Therefore, a Brown Trout Early Life Stage Survey (BTELSS) will be conducted monthly (January-May) with objectives to 1) understand early life stage vital rates for YOY brown trout in Glen Canyon, 2) assess hatch and swim-up dates to identify when brown trout are likely to be emerging from gravel redds, and 3) identify habitat preferences for low angle (cobble bars, vegetated sand bars, debris fans) and high angle (talus) nearshore habitat to understand whether brown trout could be vulnerable to flow manipulation.
+Therefore, a Brown Trout Early Life Stage Survey (BTELSS) will be conducted monthly (January-May) with objectives to: 1) understand early life stage vital rates for YOY brown trout in Glen Canyon, 2) assess hatch and swim-up dates to identify when brown trout are likely to be emerging from gravel redds, and 3) identify habitat preferences for low angle (cobble bars, vegetated sand bars, debris fans) and high angle (talus) nearshore habitat to understand whether brown trout could be vulnerable to flow manipulation.